coding-for-reproducible-research/CfRR_Courses/individual_modules/introduction_to_version_control/.ipynb_checkpoints/configuring_git-checkpoint.md

 to do on GitHub.
 PATs are generated via your GitHub account and then saved for later use.

-> ### Look after your PATs!
+### Look after your PATs!
->
-> **You should treat PATs with the same level of care you would your GitHub
-> account password.
-Store the PAT somewhere secure, such as in a password
-> manager.
-If you ever suspect a PAT has been exposed, then you should
-> delete the token and generate a new one.**
+**You should treat PATs with the same level of care you would your GitHub account password.
+Store the PAT somewhere secure, such as in a password manager.
+If you ever suspect a PAT has been exposed, then you should delete the token and generate a new one.**

-> ### Note on classic tokens
+### Note on classic tokens
->
-> At the time of writing, GitHub is in the process of creating newer, so-called 'fine
-> grained' personal access tokens.
-These provide more fine grained control, but are
-> still in a developmental phase.
-The older, 'classic', PATs are sufficient for
-> our needs and simpler to set up, so we'll use them throughout this course.
+At the time of writing, GitHub is in the process of creating newer, so-called 'fine  grained' personal access tokens.
+These provide more fine grained control, but are still in a developmental phase.
+The older, 'classic', PATs are sufficient forour needs and simpler to set up, so we'll use them throughout this course.

 To set up a PAT, follow the
 <a href="https://docs.github.com/en/authentication/keeping-your-account-and-data-secure/creating-a-personal-access-token#creating-a-personal-access-token-classic" target="_blank" rel="external noreferrer">instructions provided by GitHub for classic tokens</a>.
 Note: